SherG/cool-iron/blog/quit-facebook.md

 Before formally shutting my account down I caught my first glimpse of Facebook’s “warning” notes: correctives it dutifully pastes like a Victorian schoolmarm onto people’s comments that it finds problematic.
 These I saw on a friend’s newsfeed - who in frustration, reacted with the humorous epithet: “fascistbook!”

-The idea of seeing individual warning labels stuck like annoying Post-its on people’s casual comments is definitely not appealing.
+The idea of seeing individual warning labels stuck like annoying Post-its on casual comments is definitely not appealing.

-Consider:
+Consider also:
 * A professor and author recently had such a warning label appended to a comment of his, because he linked to a page he was criticizing.
 (Guilt by association.)
 * Similarly, a Princeton fellow and biologist had a video interview flagged because his interview subject voiced concerns about mutations that might result from the rollout of the COVID-19 vaccine.